ravanbod/dockerwatcher/README.md

-## DockerWatcher
+## Docker Watcher

-**DockerWatcher** is a monitoring solution written in Go, designed to track Docker events and notify system administrators in real-time.
-By leveraging Docker's event system, DockerWatcher helps you stay informed about crucial changes such as container creation or termination, ensuring you are always aware of the state of your Docker environment.
+**Docker Watcher** is a monitoring solution written in Go, designed to track Docker events and notify system administrators in real-time.
+By leveraging Docker's event system, Docker Watcher helps you stay informed about crucial changes such as container creation or termination, ensuring you are always aware of the state of your Docker environment.

 ### Key Features